 In hindsight we should have expected that the licensing of the HEVC technology would find the difficulties we know.
 More than 15 years after MPEG-4 Visual and AVC, digital video is a technology used by many disparate industries.
 Still we are not back to the time of vertical standards as 30 years ago because the roles of the industries are now mapped to the layers of an ISO/OSI (or equivalent) model, not to separate non-communicating mutually agnostic silos.

 The business models of the different industries generate different needs but in MPEG they are forced to develop standards according to a single business model imposed by the ISO/IEC/ITU patent policy.
-Here is a summary of it (for ISO/IEC)
+Here is a concise and incomplete summary of it (for ISO/IEC)

 - Companies who believe they have Intellectual Property (IP) in an ISO/IEC standard should file a declaration with the ISO and IEC secretariats declaring their intention to license their IP for free (Option 1), FRAND (Option 2) or not license it at all (Option 3);